-The Mid-State Amateur Radio Club offers ARRL Volunteer Exam (VE) sessions immediately following monthly club meetings.
+The Mid-State Amateur Radio Club offers Volunteer Exam (VE) sessions immediately following monthly club meetings.
 Testing sessions start at approximately 9:15 to 9:30 am.

 We meet at the Johnson Co REMC Office, 750 International Drive, Franklin Indiana.
 46131.
 (Located off U.S. 31 South, behind (east of), Carter Lumber).

 The current ARRL testing fee is $15.00 payable at the time of exam.